Williloo/sus1531/README.md

 There are several approaches that you can consider to overcome these challenges:

 * Have people working on down-stream tasks (like the quiz implementation) work with stubbed versions of the up-stream tasks.
 E.g. The register function is stubbed to return a successful dummy response, and therefore two people can start work in parallel.
-* Co-ordinate with your team to ensure prerequisite features are completed first (e.g. Giuliana completes `adminAuthRegister` on Monday meaning Hayden can start `adminQuizCreate` on Tuesday).
+* Co-ordinate with your team to ensure prerequisite features are completed first (e.g. Giuliana completes `adminAuthRegister` on Monday meaning Yuchao can start `adminQuizCreate` on Tuesday).
 * You can pull any other remote branch into your own using the command `git pull origin <branch_name>`.
     * This can be helpful when two people are working on functions on separate branches where one function is a prerequisite of the other, and an implementation is required to keep tests from failing.
 * You should pull from `master` on a regular basis to ensure your code remains up-to-date.